 The comprehensive master plan, the education master plan, and the facilities master plan provide a framework that gives direction to the technology plan.
 Finally, the annual comprehensive master plan and enrollment management retreats enable students, faculty, and staff to consider and discuss weaknesses, strengths, opportunities, and barriers.
-The Technology Committees use this information to guide their planning efforts.
-The Planning and Budget Committee recommendation that the administration set aside funds for software, hardware maintenance, and a regular PC replacement cycle occurred because the technology committees and the enrollment management retreat brought these issues forward.
-99 100 101 102 103 http://www.elcamino.edu/cmte_minutes/displaymin.asp?cal_id=82 http://www.elcamino.edu/cmte_minutes/displaymin.asp?cal_id=1001
+The technology committees use this information to guide their planning efforts.
+The Planning and Budget Committee recommendation that the administration set aside funds for software, hardware maintenance, and a regular PC replacement cycle occurred because the technology committees and the enrollment management retreat brought these issues forward, , , , .